Billynguy/Sanctum/backend/README.md

     Input: {'files' : [file_name]}
     Output: Boolean success value

-`/display_files`: Returns a list of all files in a bucket, organized in dictionaries containing the file name, location, type, size, and when it was last modified
+`/display_files`: Returns a list of the first 100 files in a bucket, organized in dictionaries containing the file name, location, type, size, and when it was last modified.
+                  (Experimental Version) Returns the uploader and the time of upload

     Input: None
+    Output: List of files

+`/next_page`: Returns the next 100 files in the bucket, if there are more files to show. `/display_files` must be called first for this function to work

+    Input: None
-    Output: List of all files
+    Output: List of files

 `/`: Test route on root path